thindil/hunter/others/README.md

                      **Important:** run this script from the main project directory, not from this.
 - hunter.appdata.xml - AppStream meta data for AppImage.
+- translations.tcl - script to manage the program translations. **Important:** run this script from the main project directory, not from this.